(DE)GROWTH OF THE 21ST CENTURY

 Christopher Kulendran Thomas

 Paul Spies graduated in Art History and Archeology at the University of Amsterdam.
 In 1987 he founded D’arts, an art-historical consultancy and organisational bureau, that produced many museum concepts, exhibitions, publications, marketing and communication campaigns, television programmes etc. In 2009 he was appointed director of the Amsterdam (Historical) Museum.
 Since then, he has lead the renovation of the presentations and organisation of these museums.
 Also, he started several partnerships with other heritage museums in Amsterdam.
-Since 2015 Spies has been appointed director of the Stiftung Stadtmuseum Berlin.
-He was also appointed chief curator of the exhibitions of Berlin in the so-called Humboldt-Forum (due to be opened in 2019).
+He was Director of the Amsterdam City Museum and since 2016 Director of the Stadtmuseum Berlin and chief curator of the Federal State of Berlin at the Humboldt Forum.

-Tobias Madison’s artistic practice resists simple categorizations, but at its core is the fundamental question of self-determination.
-His work shows a continued interest in drama, technology, and an almost inhuman sense of self sufficiency.
-He has had institutional solo exhibitions at the Swiss Institute in New York City (2010) curated by Gianni Jetzer, the Kunstverein Munich, many group exhibitions, a solo at the Kunsthalle Zürich, NO; NO; H, E P, a Frieze commission in 2014.
-In April 2015, Madison returned to Kunsthalle Zurich to play in Theater der Überforderung [Theatre of Excess], a month-long performance with daily open rehearsals directed by Barbara Weber, which “precipitated” in five premieres.
-Madison teaches in the Master program of the HEAD in Geneva and contributes regularly as a critic to magazines such as Texte zur Kunst, Frieze, May and Flash Art.
+Tobias Madison’s artistic practice resists simple categorisations, but at its core is the fundamental question of self-determination.
+His work shows a continued interest in drama, technology, and an almost inhuman sense of self-sufficiency.
+He has had institutional solo exhibitions at the Swiss Institute in New York City (2010) curated by Gianni Jetzer, the Kunstverein Munich, many group exhibitions, a solo at the Kunsthalle Zürich, NO; NO; H E P, a Frieze commission in 2014.
+In April 2015, Madison returned to Kunsthalle Zurich to play in Theater der Überforderung ('Theatre of Excess'), a month-long performance with daily open rehearsals directed by Barbara Weber, which “precipitated” in five premieres.
+Tobias teaches the Master program at HEAD-Genève and contributes regularly as a critic to magazines such as Texte zur Kunst, Frieze, May and Flash Art.

 Dave Beech is a member of the art collective Freee, writer and Professor of Art at Valand Academy, Gothenburg.
 His book Art and Value, published by Brill 2015, was shortlisted for the Deutscher Memorial Prize.
-His work had been exhibited at the Istanbul Biennial and the Liverpool Biennial.
-He is a regularly contributor to Art Monthly, co-authored the book The Philistine Controversy, Verso (2002) with John Roberts, edited the MIT/Whitechapel book Beauty, and is a founding co-editor of Art and the Public Sphere journal.
+His work has been exhibited at the Istanbul Biennial and the Liverpool Biennial.
+He is a regular contributor to Art Monthly, co-authored the book The Philistine Controversy, Verso (2002) with John Roberts, edited the MIT/Whitechapel book Beauty (2009), and is a founding co-editor of Art and the Public Sphere journal.

 Tino Sehgal, who originally studied political economics and dance, crossed over to the visual arts in 2000.
-He achieved international renown for his groundbreaking, experimental work presented at the Venice Biennale, the Documenta in Kassel, in the Guggenheim Museum in New York and Tate Modern in London.
-The Stedelijk has worked with Sehgal from the outset of his career, presenting his work in 2004 and 2006; the museum acquired his first work in 2005.
-For Sehgal, an artwork consists of a live encounter between artwork and viewer.
-Sehgal does not make objects; he creates ‘situations’ within the museum space, in which interpreters enact choreographed actions and occasionally converse with visitors.
+He achieved international renown for his groundbreaking, experimental work presented at the Venice Biennale, the Documenta in Kassel, the Guggenheim Museum in New York and Tate Modern in London.
+The Stedelijk has worked with him from the outset of his career, presenting his work in 2004 and 2006, and the museum acquired his first work in 2005.
+For Tino, an artwork consists of a live encounter between artwork and viewer.
+He does not make objects; he creates ‘situations’ within the museum space, in which interpreters enact choreographed actions and occasionally converse with visitors.
 These encounters offer the visitor a wholly unique experience of live artwork.

 This book is the outcome of the 2017 Verbier Art Summit, organised in cooperation with Beatrix Ruf and the curatorial team at the Stedelijk Museum Amsterdam.
 By transforming the Summit into a publication, the global dialogue continues.